Site icon myjapanadvisor

 Several apps can help you navigate Japan’s public transport system with ease:

-1. Can I use the same IC card (like Suica or ICOCA) across different cities in Japan?
+1. Can I use the same IC card across different cities in Japan?

 2. Do I need to buy a Japan Rail Pass (JR Pass)?

-3. Are there English signs and announcements on Japan public transport?
+3. Are there English signs and announcements on public transport?

-4. How do I know which platform or line to take?
+4. How do I know which platform or train line to take?

-5. Can I bring luggage on trains and subways?
+5. Can I bring luggage on trains and subways in Japan?

 Exit mobile version